Minister Harney announces Fair Deal to start on 27th October 2009

 Both systems have the nursing home resident firmly at the heart of their service.
 I am delighted to introduce these fundamental reforms for the benefit and protection of current and future generations of nursing home residents”.

-Information on the Nursing Homes Support Scheme can be obtained by calling the HSE Infoline 1850 24 1850.
+Information on the Nursing Homes Support Scheme is available on our Fair Deal page, or can be obtained by calling the HSE Infoline 1850 24 1850.
 Applications forms are available from the HSE website.

 - Quick Guide on the Nursing Homes Support Scheme [pdf]